Sign In / Sign Out

 Focus on the scholarly study of music in historical contexts and on musical traditions as sociocultural artifact, behavior, and performance.

 Welcome to Musicology in the ASU Herberger Institute School of Music.
-The ASU School of Music offers a broad range of studies leading to the BA degree in music, the MA in musicology and ethnomusicology, and the PhD in musicology.
+We offer a broad range of studies leading to the BA degree in music, the BA in music and culture, the MA in musicology, the MA in ethnomusicology, and the PhD in musicology.
 We focus on the scholarly study of music in historical contexts and on musical traditions as sociocultural artifact, behavior, and performance.

 Our students engage in multisensory learning experiences to explore forms and genres, performance practices, instruments, spaces, philosophies, identities, musical infrastructures, and geographic locations.